runionnayrb/BackstageOS/CLOUDFLARE_EMAIL_SETUP.md

    - **Action**: Select "Send to Worker" (NOT "Forward to email")
    - **Destination**: `https://backstageos.com/api/email/receive-webhook`
    - **Enabled**: ✅ Yes
+   - **Name**: "Route bryan@backstageos.com to BackstageOS webhook"

+**Note**: If "Send to Worker" is not available, you can temporarily create a forward rule to your Gmail as a workaround, and we'll update it later to use the webhook.

 ### Step 4: Test the Setup
 1. Send an email to `bryan@backstageos.com` from any external email